LarryTurtis/ddg_app/README.md

 ### Troubleshoot in Prod

-For now, there is just one server.
-You just ssh into it. 😨 Your best best is to check the logs; uncaught exceptions will print a stack trace.
+For now, there is just one server. 😨 Your best best is to check the logs; uncaught exceptions will print a stack trace.

 There is no need to alter the log level, the application will print everything by default.